Running a business from a rented property

 Business equipment repairs

 You should retain invoices and receipts for any expenses you are claiming, together with an explanation of any items that are apportioned between business and private use.
-For example, if you use one room out of five wholly for work or business, you could claim twenty percent of the room-related expenses.
+For example, if you use one room out of five wholly for work or business, you could claim an appropriate proportion of the room-related expenses, based on usage.

-There is also a simpler way of claiming if you only use your home for part-time work or business.
-If you work from home at least 25 hours a month, you can use HMRC’s ‘simplified expenses’, which is a flat monthly rate calculated by the government.
+Self-employed individuals may also choose a simplified method of claiming where home use is relatively limited.
+If you are self-employed and work from home at least 25 hours per month, you may use HMRC’s ‘simplified expenses’, which is a flat monthly rate set by HMRC as an alternative to calculating actual costs.

 Hours worked at home per month |